Three times a week, we do our podcast, Verdict with Ted Cruz.

 And if there is nothing, then this investigation dies.

-That is not good for the country, because clearly it's being done for partisan reasons.
+That is not good for the country because clearly it's being done for partisan reasons.

-So I have absolutely no objection, and I don't think any reasonable person would have an objection to making sure there's no funny business going on between the current president and the Russian government.
+I don't think any reasonable person would have an objection to making sure there's no funny business going on between the current president and the Russian government.

 But for Pete's sake, it cannot, it must not be prosecuted in the way that it currently is in the open press.

-You said for reasons of misguided righteousness or partisan hatred, talking about these that are leaking and causing these issues, they've taken it upon themselves to be judge, jury, and executioner.
+You wrote in your piece, and I want to quote this exactly, you said, for reasons of misguided righteousness or partisan hatred, talking about these that are leaking and causing these issues, they've taken it upon themselves to be judge, jury, and executioner.

-They have prosecuted their case in the court of public opinion with like-minded media outlets, and you point out CNN, the New York Times, the Washington Post.
+They have prosecuted their case in the court of public opinion with like-minded media outlets, and you point out CNN, the New York Times, The Washington Post.

 But we're talking about our nation's spies, our intelligence gathering capability here.